CNA-Tech/PKS-Ninja/LabGuides/Lab3-PksInstallationPhaseTwo/readme.md

 1.1 Login to the Ops Manager UI and click on the Pivotal Container Service tile to access its configuration settings

-Note: If you do not see a `Pivotal Container Service` tile, check the left hand column and next to `Pivotal Container Service` click the `+` icon as shown in Screenshot 1.1.b and the `Pivotal Container Service` tile will be added and you can click on it to view the tile configuration
+Note: If you do not see a `Pivotal Container Service` tile, check the left hand column and next to `Pivotal Container Service` click the `+` icon as shown in Screenshot 1.1.b and the `Pivotal Container Service` tile will be added to the `Installation Dashboard` and you can click on it to view the tile configuration

 <details><summary>Screenshot 1.1 </summary>
 <img src="Images/2018-10-22-01-55-47.png">